Scalable Byzantine Consensus via Hardware-assisted Secret Sharing: : Detailed Design

 \remove{

 }

-\subsection{\changedagain{Fallback protocol: classical BFT with message aggregation}}
+\subsection{\changedagain{Fallback Protocol: classical BFT with message aggregation}}

 As we mentioned in Section~\ref{sec:failure_detection}, after a threshold number of failure detections, $\Ser_p$ initiates a {\em transition protocol}, which is exactly the same as the view-change protocol in Section~\ref{sec:view-change}, to reach a consensus on the current state and switch to the next ``view'' without changing the primary.
 Next, all replicas run the following classical BFT as fallback instead of running the normal-case operation.
-Given that permanent faults are rare, \BFT stays in this fallback mode for a fixed duration after which it will attempt to transition back to normal-case\footnote{ Before switching back to normal-case operation, $\Ser_p$ check replicas' states by broadcasting a message and asking for responses.
-In this way, $\Ser_p$ can avoid choosing crashed replicas to be active.}.
+Given that permanent faults are rare, \BFT stays in this fallback mode for a fixed duration after which it will attempt to transition back to normal-case. \textlabel{Before switching back to normal-case operation}{R1(11)}, $\Ser_p$ check replicas' states by broadcasting a message and asking for responses.
+In this way, $\Ser_p$ can avoid choosing crashed replicas to be active.
+Then, $\Ser_p$ initiates a protocol that is similar to view-change but set itself as the primary.
+If all $f+1$ potential active replicas participate in the view change protocol, they will successfully switch back to the normal-case operation.

 \changedagain{To this end, we propose a new classical BFT protocol which combines the use of MinBFT with our hardware-assisted message aggregation technique.} Unlike speculative or optimistic BFT where all (active) replicas are required to commit and/or reply, classical BFT only requires a subset (e.g., $f+1$ out of $2f+1$) replicas to commit and reply.
 When applying our techniques to classical BFT, one needs to use a ($f+1$)-out-of-$(2f+1)$ secret sharing technique, such as Shamir's polynomial-based secret sharing, rather than the XOR-based secret sharing.
 In MinBFT, $\Ser_p$ broadcasts a $\prepare$ message including a monotonic counter value.
 Then, each $\Ser_i$ broadcasts a $\commit$ message to others to agree on the proposal from $\Ser_p$.
 To get rid of all-to-all multicast, we again introduce a preprocessing phase, where $\Ser_p$'s local $\TA$ first generates $n$ random shares $x_1, ..., x_n$, and for each $x_i$, computes $\{\frac{x_j}{x_j-x_i}\}_j$ together with $(x_i^2, ..., x_i^f)$.
 Then, for each counter value $c$, $\Ser_p$ performs the following operations: \begin{enumerate}